CreateaFreeWebsite

 You should be looking at a split screen with Developer Tools in a right hand side bar.

-We can use this process to determine the break points we'll use with our Media Queries.
+We can use this process to determine the break points we'll use with our Media Queries or testing our preset values using the Clamp Function.

 What's Next?